sourcegraph/sourcegraph-public-snapshot/doc/admin/faq.md

 The other option is to deploy and run Sourcegraph on a cloud provider.
 For an example, see documentation to [deploy to Google Cloud](install/docker/google_cloud.md).

-## How do I see my site config?

-If you have admin web access to Sourcegraph, go to `http://YOUR_HOSTNAME_OR_IP/site-admin/configuration` in your browser.

-OR

-For single-node deployments (`sourcegraph/server`), follow these steps on the machine that is running the Sourcegraph Docker container:

-1. Get the Docker container id for Sourcegraph:
-    ```
-    $ docker ps
-    CONTAINER ID        IMAGE
-    d039ec989761        sourcegraph/server:x.y.z
-    ```
-2. Get the contents of the site config:
-    ```
-    docker exec d039ec989761 cat /etc/sourcegraph/sourcegraph-config.json
-    ```

-For Kubernetes cluster deployments:

-1. Get the id of one sourcegraph-frontend pod:
-    ```
-    $ kubectl get pods -l app=sourcegraph-frontend
-    NAME                                    READY     STATUS    RESTARTS   AGE
-    sourcegraph-frontend-7f4847975d-4r8v9   1/1       Running   0          17h
-    ```
-2. Get the contents of the site config:
-    ```
-    kubectl exec -it sourcegraph-frontend-7f4847975d-4r8v9 -- cat /etc/sourcegraph/config.json
-    ```

 ## How do I access the Sourcegraph database?

 For single-node deployments (`sourcegraph/server`), follow these steps on the machine that is running the Sourcegraph Docker container: